gitKatia/Spring-Cloud/spring-cloud-demo/spring-cloud-config-server/README.md

 This Service reads projects configuration from a remote GIT repository and exposes this configuration in json format

-From Spring Tool Suite "Run as Springboot Application"
+From Spring Tool Suite "Run as Spring Boot App"

 Then type the URL: